AI Compliance for 🏭 Manufacturing in Wisconsin

 Manufacturing companies in Wisconsin are navigating the intersection of two accelerating trends: the rapid integration of AI tools into predictive maintenance, quality control, worker safety monitoring, and supply chain AI, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you deploy AI cameras for quality inspection or monitor worker safety with AI sensors, the regulatory landscape in Wisconsin has concrete implications for how your business must operate today.

 While Wisconsin does not yet have a dedicated AI law in effect, manufacturing businesses operating here are not without compliance obligations.
 Federal statutes — including the NLRA and OSHA regulations — apply regardless of state law status.
 If your business serves customers in states with active AI laws, those laws may also reach your operations.
-Proposal covers transparency and accountability for high-risk AI in consumer services.
+Wisconsin has not enacted a comprehensive AI law.
+Under 2023 Wisconsin Act 123, political advertisements containing AI-generated 'synthetic media' must disclose that they 'Contain content generated by AI.'
+A 2024 Legislative Council Study Committee on the Regulation of Artificial Intelligence reviewed broader AI regulation and recommended future legislation.

 Within the manufacturing sector, AI systems commonly scrutinized by regulators include predictive maintenance algorithms, AI vision inspection systems, worker monitoring tools, demand forecasting AI, and robotic process automation.
-WI regulators have called out AI worker surveillance and monitoring disclosure obligations as areas of elevated concern under AI Governance Act (proposed).
+WI regulators have called out AI worker surveillance and monitoring disclosure obligations as areas of elevated concern under No comprehensive AI law.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.

 The sector risk classification for Manufacturing is Medium, reflecting the reality that AI systems that monitor workers or make workplace safety decisions face union, labor law, and state AI law scrutiny simultaneously.
 AI in quality control and workplace safety monitoring faces worker notification requirements in several states.
 In Wisconsin, businesses that process sensor telemetry, worker performance data, quality control records, and supply chain data through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller manufacturing businesses should not assume they are below the regulatory threshold.